opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.rst

 Therefore, for larger images it would be wise to calculate all possible values beforehand and during the assignment just make the assignment, by using a lookup table.
 Lookup tables are simple arrays (having one or more dimensions) that for a given input value variation holds the final output value.
 Its strength lies that we do not need to make the calculation, we just need to read the result.

 Our test case program (and the sample presented here) will do the following: read in a console line argument image (that may be either color or gray scale - console line argument too) and apply the reduction with the given console line argument integer value.
-In OpenCV, at the moment they are three major ways of going through an image pixel by pixel.
-To make things a little more interesting will make the scanning for each image using all of these methods, and print out how long it took.
+In OpenCV, at the moment there are three major ways of going through an image pixel by pixel.
+To make things a little more interesting, we will make the scanning for each image, using all of these methods, and print out how long it took.

 You can download the full source code :download:`here <../../../../samples/cpp/tutorial_code/core/how_to_scan_images/how_to_scan_images.cpp>` or look it up in the samples directory of OpenCV at the cpp tutorial code for the core section.
 Its basic usage is:

 .. code-block:: bash

-   how_to_scan_images imageName.jpg intValueToReduce [G]
+   how_to_scan_images.exe imageName.jpg intValueToReduce [G]

-The final argument is optional.
+The final argument is optional (¡°[G]¡±).
 If given the image will be loaded in gray scale format, otherwise the RGB color way is used.
 The first thing is to calculate the lookup table.

 .. literalinclude:: ../../../../samples/cpp/tutorial_code/core/how_to_scan_images/how_to_scan_images.cpp
    :language: cpp